catssifi/ServerSynchronizer/README.md

 #### Prerequisites

-To build the application you need [sbt](http://www.scala-sbt.org/).
+1) To build the application you need [sbt](http://www.scala-sbt.org/).
 You can download it from [http://www.scala-sbt.org/download.html](http://www.scala-sbt.org/download.html) website, or you can just find sbt in your favourite package manager (`apt-get`, `yum` or other).

-You still need to have Java Development Kit (JDK) installed.
-Application should compile on JDK version 1.7+, that can be found [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+2) You still need to have Java Development Kit (JDK) installed.
+Application should compile on JDK version 1.7+, that can be found [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

+3) This software is developed and built in Mac OS X and Linux ubuntu.

 ### Configuring